jmoncla/WGU-Capstone-Meal-Classifier-Machine-Learning-Web-App/README.md

  Meal Classifier

 ## Overview
-This project is built with Django, and is hosted by Heroku and serves as a demonstration of a machine learning model that can process text input and return a classification.
+This project is built with Django, and is hosted by Heroku, and serves as a demonstration of a machine learning model that can process text input and return a classification.
 Below you will find the main application logic as well as the visuals that describe the test data.

 ---

 ## MAIN APPLICATION LOGIC